 It is important to note that the number of execution steps for both of the previous loops can be determined by looking at the number in the condition (10 in both cases).
 In both loops the variable is incremented by 1 each time through the loop.
 Since "a" starts with 0 and the condition is a < 10, the loop will be executed 10 times.
 In the next loop, since "b" starts with 1 and the condition is b <= 10, that loop will also be executed 10 times.
 So, when starting with 0, use <.
 And, when starting with 1, use <=.

-The next loop starting on line 52 is controlled by a sentinel, or signal.
-In this case, as long as the variable "entry" is not equal to -1 the loop will run.
-There is a ReadLine within a TryParse() method on line 50 in which input is collected from the command line user.
-This is known as a "priming read" since the input read is used to prime (start) the loop.
-The same read statement is contained within the body of the loop on line 55 which is used to keep the loop going.
-Personally, I have not seen a name applied to this common read statement within the loop.
-However, let's refer to it as the "body read" since it is within the loop body.
+The next loop starting on line 51 is controlled by a sentinel, or signal.
+In this case, as long as the variable entry is not equal to -1 the loop will run.
+There is a ReadLine within a TryParse() method on line 49 in which input is collected from the command line user.
+This is known as a priming read since the input read is used to prime (start) the loop.
+The same read statement is contained within the body of the loop on line 54 which is used to keep the loop going.
+I have not seen a name applied to this common read statement in computer science literature within the loop that corresponds to a priming read.
+So, let's refer to it as the continuation read since it is used to continue the loop.
 The sentinel value of -1 is entered by the user when s/he wishes to exit the loop.
-Note that it is essential to inform the user of the exit criteria which is done on line 54 with the "-1 to exit" information.
+Note that it is essential to inform the user of the exit criteria which is done on line 53 with the -1 to exit information.

 Recall that the while loop is a pre-test loop in which the condition is tested before the first run.
 Our next loop type, the do..while, is a post-test loop in which the loop body is executed once before the first condition test.
-Lines 80-84 contain a do..while loop.
-Notice that lines 82 and 83 will be executed before the condition is tested on line 84.
+Lines 79-83 contain a do..while loop.
+Notice that lines 81 and 82 will be executed before the condition is tested on line 83.
 The statements in a post-test loop body will be executed 1-toN times.

 Given that behavior, do..while can be used when we know that we want the loop body to be executed at least once.
 For instance, consider the typical login scenario in which the user is presented with username and password textboxes.
 The login challenge is presented once and then the condition test is performed to determine if the credentials are correct.
 If the username and password do not authenticate, the loop is repeated.
 The same behavior could be accomplished with a priming read prior to a while loop and a body read contained within the loop.
 The do..while does not require the extra (priming) read.
 However, the while loop is more common and some coding shops may advise their developers to use while loops in favor of the do..while to make the code more homogeneous and readable.